connect-group/thymesheet/README.md

 # Thymesheet

 CSS-inspired Pre-Processing extension to @Thymeleaf which supports CSS3 selectors.
+Sometimes referred to as "Decoupled Templates".
+Separate Thymeleaf from your HTML!

 ## Maven